Momments8888/lifelens-legal/privacy.md

 ## 4. AI processing (third-party AI - limited use)

-To power features such as summarization, natural-language search, photo understanding, prescription reading, and "Where did I park?" style Q&A, LifeLensAI sends relevant content to AI providers we contract with (currently OpenAI).
+To power features such as summarization, natural-language search, photo understanding, and "Where did I park?" style Q&A, LifeLensAI sends relevant content to AI providers we contract with (currently OpenAI).
 Depending on the feature, this content can include:

 - the **text** of relevant memories (never your entire history at once);
-- **photos you choose to capture or upload**, which are analyzed by a vision model to produce a searchable text description (including prescription label photos, which are read to extract medication details);
+- **photos you choose to capture or upload**, which are analyzed by a vision model to produce a searchable text description;
 - **voice recordings**, which are transmitted for speech-to-text transcription, and text that is converted to audio if you enable the premium voice feature.